Silverwing (TV series)

-Silverwing is a 2003 Filipino–Canadian animated series based on Kenneth Oppel's novel of the same name.
+Silverwing is a 2003 adventure fantasy animated series based on Kenneth Oppel's novel of the same name.
 The traditional animated series has elements of computer animation.

 Synopsis

-Years before the migration, the animals started the Great Battle for the balance of nature and territories to all species.
-The bats were exiled from choosing sides, but Shade goes on a journey to reason them.
+Years before the migration, the animals of birds and beasts, started a Great War for the balance of nature and territories to all species.
+The bats, having not picked a side during the war, were exiled to the dark of night, never to fly during the day again. but Shade goes on a journey to reason with them.